amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 - Runtime of work done **inside** the recursion given by this formula <code>n<sup>log<sub>b</sub>a</sup></code>.
 E.g. O(<code>n<sup>log<sub>2</sub>1<sup></code>) = O(<code>n<sup>0<sub></code>) = `O(1)`.

-3) Based on the comparison find the case it matches and get the run time.
+3) Finally, getting the runtime.
+Based on the comparison of the expressions from the previous steps, find the case it matches.

-As we saw in the previous step the work outside and inside the recusion has the same runtime, so we are in **case 2**.
+As we saw in the previous step the work outside and inside the recursion has the same runtime, so we are in **case 2**.

 > O(n<sup>log<sub>b</sub>a</sup> log(n))